What is Legionnaires’ Disease?

 Is it Possible to Prevent an Outbreak of Legionnaires’ Disease?

 Yes.
-OSHA estimates that there are over 25,000 cases of the illness occur each year, including more than 4,000 fatalities.
+OSHA estimates that there are over 25,000 cases of the illness occuring each year, including more than 4,000 fatalities.
 Outbreaks are preventable, but such prevention requires meticulous cleaning and disinfection of water systems.
 Thus, when someone is put on notice for conditions that may support an opportunistic environment for the bacteria, it should act extremely diligent to remedy the situation.

 What are my Legal Rights if I Contracted Legionnaires’ Disease?

 If you or someone you love have contracted Legionnaires’ Disease, you may be entitled to compensation.
 If the place you came into contact with the bacteria ignored warning signs of the disease or was otherwise negligent in preventing the outbreak, they may be liable to you for damages.
 A Legionnaires’ disease lawsuit may be your best option if you contracted the illness while at a hospital, hotel or other location.
-Contact an attorney at Slater Slater Schulman LLP today for a free consultation by filling out the form on this page or by calling us at (212) 481-7400 (New York City office) or at (800) 251-6990 (toll free).
+Contact an attorney at Slater Slater Schulman LLP today for a free consultation by filling out the form on this page or by calling us at (212) 481-7400 (New York City office) or at (800) 251-6990 (toll-free).